omeka/classic-enduser/docs/Content/Shortcodes.md

 title: Shortcodes
 ---

-Starting with Omeka 2.2, some text fields (like the page content field in Simple Pages) support **shortcodes.**
+Starting with Omeka Classic 2.2, some text fields (like the page content field in Simple Pages) support **shortcodes.**

 *Note:* This page is a user’s guide to shortcodes.
 For developer documentation, see [Working with Shortcodes](http://omeka.readthedocs.org/en/latest/Tutorials/shortcodes.html) on Omeka’s Read the Docs site.